6 B2B SEO Case Study Insights from Real Brands

 Utilizing terms like advantages of and benefits of are commonly used in this B2B research stage to help answer the queries of users seeking unbiased and comparative information.
 You need to make sure your MoFu page deals with specific problems and provides information to help attract the right audience to your page.

-For example, Chameleon, a product adoption platform, provides multiple webinars to engage with those interested in their product and their solutions.
+For example, Chameleon, a product adoption platform, provides multiple webinars to engage those interested in their product and their solutions.
 Additionally, these webinars help them improve their thought leadership and be seen as real experts in the eyes of their audience.
 The webinars often feature their SaaS but arenât strictly orientated around it.
 So, theyâre addressing a pain point, highlighting their solution, but not selling their solution.

-BoFu, short for bottom of the funnel content, attempts to convert your audience’s ideas into action.
+BoFu, short for bottom-of-the-funnel content, attempts to convert your audienceâs ideas into action.
 It works to nurture interest that leads toâpaidâconversions.

-Now, it’s time to convince your lead that your services and products are better than your competitors.
+Now, itâs time to convince your lead that your services and products are better than your competitors.
 This type of content targets keywords that relate directly to your product or brand.
-Usually, there are short-tail keywords that consist of two or three words, which makes them more competitive and therefore needs high-quality content.
+Usually, there are short-tail keywords that consist of two or three words, which makes them more competitive and therefore need high-quality content.

 For example, Maze, a tool that empowers your product team by giving them ways to get user insights efficiently, shares their customer success stories.
 This helps them to prove to those considering them as a solution why theyâre the best one there is.